thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 especially relevant to smart cards as well as IoT deployments with poor or non-existent physical security.

-It is recommended to combine both randomness and determinism, for example, as described in
+It is therefore recommended to introduce randomness into the signature scheme, as in the original ECDSA specification, or to combine deterministic and randomized techniques, for example as described in
 {{?I-D.irtf-cfrg-det-sigs-with-noise}}.
+However, the use of randomized signature algorithms can make implementations more difficult to test, as discussed in {{?RFC6979}}.

 ## Authentication- and Integrity-Only Cipher Suites